pharanbrush/pharanbrush.github.io/how-to-install-csp-brushes.md

 ## Brushes from Clip Studio Assets

 Note that this can also apply to sub tool materials you get from the [Clip Studio Assets](https://assets.clip-studio.com/en-us/) site.
-Brushes downloaded from there get added to your Materials library rather than as files.
+Brushes downloaded from the Assets site get added to your Materials library instead of as files.

-To install brushes from the Assets site, you need to browse your Materials library to find the brushes/sub tools you downloaded.
+After downloading brushes from the Assets site, you need to browse your Materials library to find the brushes/sub tools you downloaded.
 Then just drag them to the [Sub Tool] pallete.

 Clip Studio Paint lets you open multiple [Materials] windows so just open one (go to on Window>Material>choose any of the options) and navigate to where the brushes are.
 You'll normally be able to find them in the **Download** folder.